Stape

 3. Tealium

-From my experience, Tealium is a choice of big enterprise companies that, for some reason, don't want to use GTM either because of Google360 costs or features that Tealium offers compared to GTM.
+From our experience, Tealium is a choice of big enterprise companies that don't want to use GTM.
+This could be because of Google360 costs or the features that Tealium offers compared to GTM.

-Tealium's versatility makes it a complex tool to use.
-Learning the ropes of this platform will take time, but when you find your footing, there are no limits to what can be accomplished!
+Tealium's versatility makes it a complex tool.
+Learning the ropes of this platform takes some time, but once you find your footing, there are no limits to what can be accomplished!

 Pros: